Offers unmatched performance and a large, smart menu of convenient features. Durable, easy to use, and trustworthy.

 The lid doesn't always close tightly or feel very durable.
 A little noisy when heating up.

 Stands out for the gooseneck design that boasts rustic appeal and is great for use with pour-over coffee makers.
-Features stainless steel build with heat-resistant natural cork lid knob and handle.
+Features a stainless steel build with heat-resistant natural cork lid knob and handle.

 Prone to leaking, especially during pouring.
 Capacity is smaller than others on our shortlist.